Eat Me

 EAT ME is a dark and fantastical dance-theatre show about obsessive love, control and the shifting complexities of power.

-Written by award-winning playwright Luke Sutherland (Venus as a Boy) and choreography by internationally acclaimed Christine Devaney, EAT ME tells the story of two women who use the dark web to find one another and together commit an act of consensual cannibalism.
+Written by notable writer Luke Sutherland (Venus as a Boy) and choreography by internationally acclaimed Christine Devaney, EAT ME tells the story of two women who use the dark web to find one another and together commit an act of consensual cannibalism.

 Creative Team

-Created by Ester Marsalko, Isy Sharman and Claire Eliza Willoughby
+Created by Eszter Marsalko, Isy Sharman and Claire Eliza Willoughby

 Devised and Performed by Ian Cameron, Isy Sharman and Claire Eliza Willoughby